kamil-pabin/aplikacje-mobilne-pabin-195ic/README.md

 # Project 8

 ## Purpose of the task
 In this task I am using MapView component, to show current localization of an user.
 I am also using Expo Localization, to access coordinates of the user and display them using state in a text component.
+The permissions module from expo allowed me to access the device's localization data, after gaining user's approval.
+Then I set the state of locatione and using it to display the gained data in a text component.

 ## Technologies used
 I used **React Native** and **Expo** to write the app, and I created everything in **VSCode**.
 My testing device was my *Android* phone.
+Expo localization, MapView.
 ## Screen 1 Button to update coordinates and a map.
  ![Ekran_1_1](Zrzuty_ekranu/lokalizacja.jpeg)